fusion-io/container/README.md

 ## Resolving with parameters

 Optionally, we can resolve a service with some given parameters.
-Those parameters will passed to the service factory function when invoked.
+Those parameters will be passed to the service factory function when invoked.

 ```js